pencil-js/vue-pencil.js/readme.md

 ## Usage

-You have 2 choices.
+You have 3 choices:
  1. Install `vue-pencil.js` globally and use it wherever you want in your `Vuejs` app.
- 2. Or, import only components you need in your `Vuejs` components.
+ 2. Import only components you need in your `Vuejs` components.
+ 3. Use a direct `<script>` tag to include from a CDN.

 ### 1. Global install